What is a Carrier Oil?

 For example Oregano or Cinnamon.
 Both, while they won’t hurt your or burn you, can make your skin red and feel hot.

-Grapeseed oil (buy here)
+Castor Oil (buy here)

 · It offers regenerative and restructuring characteristics that offer quality skin moisturizing.